mdos/oidc-provider-poc/docs/domain.md

 entitiy like a web browser.

 **Back Channel** : Denotes communication between a *confidential* client and the Authorization Server.
-Back channel communication.
+Back channel communications are not observable by a public User-Agent.

 The [Authorization Code](#Authorization-Code) and [Implicit](#Implicit) flows become OpenID Connect flows when the `openid` scope is included in the `/authorization` request.